 Eight-week residencies with 2-3 artists per residency period are slated for the visual and performing artists selected.
 Says Shareef, “For the performing artists, we’re hopeful that they’ll be able to do a show.
 And for the visual artists, we’ll be curating two exhibitions, one at the half-year mark (June) and then one in December.”

 One other opportunity has been made available to county residents through CAC funding.
-CAC engaged in a partnership with the Chicago-based Center for Performance and Civic Practice, a program that links 12 artists and non-profit organizations with the objective of creating a civic practice by utilizing a learning lab approach.
-The $48,000 grant will provide up to $1,500 in project funds for non-profit partner organizations and the artists who have been selected.
+CAC engaged in a partnership with the Center for Performance and Civic Practice, a program that links 12 artists and non-profit organizations with the objective of creating a civic practice by utilizing a learning lab approach.
+The $48,000 grant provides up to $7,500 in project funds for non-profit partner organizations and the artists who have been selected.
 Artists are to be eligible for up to $4,500.

-Impact of the new paradigm of individual artist funding is too soon to predict, but one aspect of the current model is hard to ignore: the significant amounts of unrestricted funds to artists are gone.
-This is compounded by the reality, right or wrong, that a preponderance of the funding goes through cultural institutions that serve historically culturally non-diverse audiences.
+Impact of the new paradigm of individual artist funding is too soon to predict, but one aspect of the current model is hard to ignore.
+The significant amounts of unrestricted funds to artists are gone.
+This is compounded by the reality that a preponderance of the arts funding support goes to operating cultural institutions that serve historically culturally non-diverse audiences.

 Process, language, law and an aversion to intentionality in addressing the inadequacies of the past (9.3% of grants to black artists) have been an obstacle to “doing the right thing.”
-And while we in Cuyahoga County struggle with the challenge of doing something specifically for black artists who have been excluded, underserved and neglected when it comes to fellowship dollars, other cities push the envelope and boldly support works by African American artists.
+And while we struggle with the unfortunate sentiment that doing something specifically for black artists who have been excluded, underserved and neglected when it comes to fellowship dollars in Cuyahoga County, other cities push the envelope and boldly support works by African American artists.

 Whether the support or notion of such an endeavor would happen in Cleveland remains to be seen.
 But the winds of change have been blowing, marking the era of a new dawn of financial support for individual artists in Cuyahoga County.